 While our investment focus is on physical assets, human capital is critical to our success.
 We believe investing in our team will result in value creation for our shareholders.
-We maintain a supportive work atmosphere that values community and promotes professional and personal growth, work autonomy and health and wellness.
+We strive to maintain a supportive work atmosphere that values community and promotes professional and personal growth, work autonomy and health and wellness.
 We rely on our employees and the employees of our contractors and vendors to operate our business and implement our strategy.

 Employees.
-As of December 31, 2022, we had 66 full-time employees and one part-time employee.
+As of December 31, 2023, we had 64 full-time employees.
 None of our employees are covered by a collective bargaining agreement.
 Each of our employees work in one or more of the following departments: Investments, Asset Management, Accounting, Tax, Corporate, Legal and Information Technology.